emilengler/arti/crates/arti-client/README.md

 # arti-client

-High-level functionality for accessing the Tor network as a client.
+`arti-client`: High-level functionality for accessing the Tor network as a client.

 ## Overview